cataseven/Statistics-Graph-Chart-Card/README.md

 ### 📈 Rise/Fall Colors

-Colors each graph segment based on the slope relative to the previous point, using the Trend Period window for smoothing.
+Colors each graph segment based on its slope relative to the previous point.
+Unlike color thresholds (which react to absolute values), rise/fall coloring reacts to *direction of change* — making it easy to spot momentum shifts at a glance.
+The `trend_period_hours` setting on the entity controls the smoothing window used to determine whether a segment counts as rising, falling, or stable.

 ```yaml
 rise_fall_colors: